 Recording a marching band may be difficult since it is a group of instrumental musicians who perform while marching in a really large area.
 It is a good idea to use the shotgun mic for marching band.
 You may wonder why it is a good choice of the recording gear and how it helps achieve high-quality audio recording.
 We will cover the following topics in this post:

-- What is a shotgun mic?
+- What is a shotgun mic for recording music?

 - What is the benefit of using it for recording of marching bands?

 - How to place it to capture better sounds?

 Photo by karim yatrib

 Shotgun mic is in a long and thin tubular design.
 It is a highly directional microphone with a narrow sound pickup, which means it is sensitive to sound directly in front of the microphone while rejecting sound from the sides and back.